Tarun Khaitan

 Book Chapters

-- ‘Aversive Constitutionalism’ in Catherine O’Regan, Sujit Choudhry, and Carlos Bernal eds., Research Handbook on Constitutional Interpretation (Elgar 2023 forthcoming)
+- ‘Aversive Constitutionalism’ in Catherine O’Regan, Sujit Choudhry, and Carlos Bernal Pulido eds., Constitutional Interpretation (Elgar 2025) 220-240

-- ‘Guarantor (or ‘Fourth Branch’) Institutions’ in Jeff King and Richard Bellamy eds, Cambridge Handbook of Constitutional Theory (CUP 2024 forthcoming)
+- ‘Guarantor (or ‘Fourth Branch’) Institutions’ in Jeff King and Richard Bellamy eds, Cambridge Handbook of Constitutional Theory (CUP 2025) 603-621

 - ‘Constitutional Directives and the Duty to Govern Well’ in Vicki Jackson and Yasmin Dawood eds., Constitutionalism and the Right to Effective Government (CUP 2023) 193-205